 Having spent more than a decade in banking and regulation, Jeremy has particular expertise in dealing with financial services matters.
 He has provided advice to, and been seconded to, the Financial Conduct Authority, working both with its General Counsel’s Division and with Supervision and Enforcement.
 He also spent a year supporting the Independent Third Party addressing complaints from small business customers of RBS’s Global Restructuring Group.
 His regulatory experience includes work on the developing area of investments in, and regulation of, medicinal cannabis firms.

-Jeremy spent a great deal of his career before coming to the Bar dealing with financial crime issues, intelligence and investigations.
+For almost two decades before coming to the Bar, Jeremy specialised in dealing with financial crime issues, intelligence and investigations.
 He is therefore a specialist in assisting clients get to the bottom of complex investigations and in dealing with allegations of fraud, bribery and corruption.
 His long experience in bribery and corruption matters led to his authoring the first chapter in Lissack and Horlick on Bribery and Corruption, the third edition of which was published in 2020.

-He has experience of POCA orders, including the successful release for an overseas client of more than £500,000 frozen and marked for forfeiture by HM Revenue and Customs; and recently helped secure the release of a goods vehicle which had been restrained for sale by the UK Border Force.
+He has experience of POCA orders, including the successful release for an overseas client of more than £500,000 frozen and marked for forfeiture by HM Revenue and Customs; and has helped secure the release of both vehicles and goods which had been restrained by the UK Border Force.